 Hello, are you looking to edit your big commerce menu?

 In this video, I'm going to show you a whole bunch of ways to do that.

-Before we get started, my name is Kal, I am a developer, a store owner.
+Before we get started, my name is Kal, I am a BigCommerce developer and a store owner.

-And I run a any community for e commerce Store owners just like you and me call ecommerce growth, I'll give you a link at the end, it's completely free if you feel like hanging out with us.
+And I run a community for e-commerce Store owners just like you and I called e-commerce growth, I'll give you a link at the end, it's completely free if you feel like hanging out with us.

 So if you do find this one useful, subscribe, hit the bell, and you'll see even more.